Stef-Gijsberts/interfere-synth/report.md

 in using this system? -->
 This project report describes *Interfere*, a musical instrument.

-Musicians can use Interfere in their Digital Audio Workstation (DAW).
-Such a computer progam is like a digital atelier for music, where instruments and effects are organized and used.
+Musicians can use Interfere in a Digital Audio Workstation (DAW).
+Such a computer progam is a digital studio for music, where instruments and effects are organized and used.

 # Description